The Wackness

-The Wackness is a 2008 American coming-of-age comedy-drama film written and directed by Jonathan Levine and starring Josh Peck, Ben Kingsley, Mary-Kate Olsen, Famke Janssen, and Olivia Thirlby.
-The film is distributed by Sony Pictures Classics.
+The Wackness is a 2008 American coming-of-age comedy-drama film written and directed by Jonathan Levine.
+The film is a semi-autobiographical account of Levine's life growing up in New York City in the 1990s.
+It stars Ben Kingsley, Josh Peck, Famke Janssen, Olivia Thirlby, Mary-Kate Olsen, and Method Man.
+It revolves around a troubled teenage drug dealer who trades pot for therapy sessions with a drug-addled psychiatrist.

+The film had its world premiere at the Sundance Film Festival on January 18, 2008, where it won the Audience Award: Dramatic.
+It was theatrically released in the United States on August 1, 2008, by Sony Pictures Classics.
+It received positive reviews from critics, but was a box-office bomb, grossing $3.3 million worldwide against a $6 million budget.
+Levine was nominated for Best First Screenplay at the 24th Independent Spirit Awards.

 Plot

 In the summer of 1994 in New York City, Luke Shapiro is trading marijuana in exchange for therapy from his psychiatrist, Dr. Jeffery Squires.
 He graduates from high school but while dealing at a party, he finds out that Justin and most of his class have left for the summer, except for him and his classmate and Squires' stepdaughter, Stephanie "Steph" Squires.
 When Luke returns home, he finds his parents arguing over money and their probable eviction from their Manhattan apartment.

 Luke starts dealing more marijuana to make money for his family.
 After a session with Squires, he bumps into Steph and invites her to come with him dealing around the city.
 She has a great time and gives Luke her number so she will not be lonely in the city for the summer.

 Luke calls Steph but ends up talking to Squires and they go out to a bar.
 While getting drunk and high, they get kicked out for underage drinking.
 Walking back from the bar, Luke and Squires start tagging a wall but are caught by the police.

 Steph bails them out of jail and, against Squires' wishes, takes Luke out for the day.
 They end up kissing.
 When Luke gets home, he finds he has strong feelings for her.

 After Luke learns that his family is getting evicted, Steph invites him to her family's house on Fire Island while Squires and his wife go on a second honeymoon to repair their marriage.
 On the island, Steph finds out Luke is a virgin and gives him sex lessons.